juju-solutions/matrix/README.md

 suite a state (test_traffic based on test name) will be set.
 This allows triggering of the "while" rule which launches another task (chaos) on the current deployment.
 When that task has done what it deems sufficient it can set a state which will stop the execution of the traffic test.
-The "after" test_traffic informs the engine we'd like one completed run of the traffic generator before the "do" clause triggers.
-By stacking conditions like this we can ensure the basic bundle is functioning before testing more expensive mutations.

 Rules are evaluated continuously until the test completes and may run in parallel.
 Excessive used of parallelism can make failure analysis more complicated for the user however.

-    tests:
-        - - do: deploy
-            version: prev
-          - when: bundle.deployed
-            do: upgrade
-            version: current
-          - while: upgrade
-            do: chaos
-          -after: upgrade
-            do: chaos

 For a system like this to function we must continuously assert the health of the running bundle.
 This means there is a implicit task checking agent/workload